Work package

 - Course of the disease and therapy (incl. symptoms, side effects, complications)

-- Concomitant diseases and other risk factors
+- Comorbidities and other risk factors

-- Laboratory, pathogen and radiological diagnostics, resistance testing
+- Laboratory, pathogen, and radiological diagnostics, resistance testing

 - Demographic and socio-medical characteristics